 5.13.3 Service Flows

 1. Alice accesses the digital asset container data services.
-The digital asset container is initiated with Alice information (avatar profile, IDs ...).
+The digital asset container is initiated with Alice information (digital representation (e.g. avatar) profile, IDs ...).
 The digital assets are completed and modified over time.
 The service (allowing to store and update information) can be provided by the network operator or by a third party using an operator’s trusted API.

 2. Alice wants to dispose of old paint and solvent at a local dump.
 She must identify herself as being a local resident, authorized to use the dump.
 She must provide payment information, to pay the fee to dispose of toxic waste.
 She interacts with the dump (services) and the ID and payment information is shared with the service.
 The authorities that run the facility now allowing Alice to put down the paint and solvent.

-Alice access to her digital asset container to select the list of information (local resident, payment information, ID) that she has already configured and saved (e.g. her avatar and other information like her electronic money and associated financial services, ID, purchased items,…).
+Alice access to her digital asset container to select the list of information (local resident, payment information, ID) that she has already configured and saved (e.g. her digital representation (e.g. avatar) and other information like her electronic money and associated financial services, ID, purchased items,…).
 The choice of information can be automated (without action on the part of the user).

-3. She then connects to the digital service with the information she authorises to share for the successful provision of the service.
+3. She then connects to the digital service, e.g. mobile metaverse service, with the information she authorises to share for the successful provision of the service.

 5.13.4 Post-conditions